 The Company's net income is taxed at regular corporate tax rates for both United States federal and state purposes.
 We recorded an income tax provision of \$2.6 million for the fiscal year ended June 30, 2021, which represents a combined federal and state effective tax rate of 28.1% of net income before income taxes.
 This compares to an income tax provision of \$2.1 million for the fiscal year ended June 30, 2020, which represents a combined federal and state effective tax rate of 28.1% of net income before income taxes.
 This compares to an income tax provision of \$2.1 million for the fiscal year ended June 30, 2020, which represents a combined federal and state effective tax rate of 26.0% of net income before income taxes.
 The current and prior period effective tax rates differ from the federal statutory tax rate of 21% due primarily to the effect of state taxes for the fiscal years ended June 30, 2021 and 2020.
 Additionally, during the fiscal year ended June 30, 2011, the Internal Revenue Service (the "IRS") completed an examination of the Company's income tax return for the fiscal year ended June 30, 2018.
-The settlement of the examination resulted in an adjustment to the timing of certain bonus expense deductions, deferring them from the fiscal year ended Juea 30, 2018 and the fiscal year ended June 30, 2019, the Company recorded additional federal and state income tax expense of \$193,606 in the year ended June 30, 2021 when the audit was settled, which increased the effective tax rate by 2.1%, and also recorded \$84,699 of related interest expense in other operating expenses.
+The settlement of the examination resulted in an adjustment to the timing of certain bonus expense deductions, deferring them from the fiscal year ended Jue accrued to the fiscal year paid.
+While the adjustment was temporary in nature, because of a differential in the federal income tax expense of \$193,606 in the year ended June 30, 2018 when the audit was settled, which increased the effective tax rate by 2.1%, and also recorded \$84,699 of related interest expense in other operating expenses.